pkscout/rpi.sensehat.mon/README.txt

 rpi.weatherstation.lite
 ================
 This python script is designed to run as a service on a Raspberry Pi that has a SenseHAT installed.
-If provides three functions:
+It provides three functions:
 1. read the temperature, humidity, and pressure from the SenseHat and write it to a file
-2. monitor the SenseHAT joystick and translate the 10 state options to keyboard presses (useful if you're using this in conjunction with Kodi)
+2. monitor the SenseHAT joystick and translate the 10 state options (press and long press for each action) to keyboard presses.
+Also returns extra long held keys to main script for processing.
 3. Turn the offical RPi touchscreen on or off on a schedule

 The last two functions can be disabled via settings.